All Episodes

 I'm sure a lot of you are.

-There's no way that Barack Hussein O is going to put Hillary on Air Force One today, fly to a campaign event if the FBI director is going to recommend she be indicted.
+And I knew throughout the whole thing, there's no way that Barack Hussein-O is going to put Hillary on Air Force One today, fly to a campaign event, if the FBI director is going to recommend she be indicted.

-It just wasn't gonna happen.
+It just wasn't going to happen.

 So they have the meeting.